freenas/freenas7/misc/readme.txt

 - Added growfs tools
 - Disable FTP root login by default.
 Can be enabled via WebGUI.
 - Fix DHCP problem
+- Upgrade ushare to 0.9.9 (should now support xbox)

 TO DO:
 - Check the English reference file for the new pages added